-- an annual procurement plan (7.7-7.8) - open tenders and, to the extent practical, make relevant request documentation available.
-Relevant entities may use AusTender to publish prequalified or limited tender approaches to market and to make relevant request documentation available (7.9).
-Any additional notification provided through other avenues must include the same details as those published on AusTender (7.11).
-Similarly, where a relevant entity provides request documentation or any other document already published on AusTender, in another form (such as a printed version), that documentation must be the same as that published on AusTender (7.12). - a notice of a multi-use list.
-How long the multi-use list is open to applications will determine when an approach to market inviting applications must be published on AusTender (7.13).
+- an annual procurement plan (7.8-7.9) - open tenders and, to the extent practical, make relevant request documentation available (7.10).
+Relevant entities may use AusTender to publish limited tender approaches to market and to make relevant request documentation available (7.11).
+Any additional notification provided through other avenues must include the same details as those published on AusTender (7.13).
+Similarly, where a relevant entity provides request documentation or any other document already published on AusTender, in another form (such as a printed version), that documentation must be the same as that published on AusTender (7.14).

-Request documentation made available by a relevant entity should include relevant evaluation criteria to enable the proper identification, assessment and comparison of submissions on a fair, common and appropriately transparent basis (7.10).
+Request documentation made available by a relevant entity should include relevant evaluation criteria to enable the proper identification, assessment and comparison of submissions on a fair, common and appropriately transparent basis (7.12).